olesyapro888/Election_analysis_Python/README.md

 ## `Overview of Election Audit`

 Explain the purpose of this election audit analysis.
-The purpose of this election analysis audit is well defined.
-(3 pt)

 A Colorado Board of Elections employee has given me the folLowing tasks to complete the election audit of a recent local congressional election.